 Hiring the right designer for your company — whether it’s your first design hire or someone joining an established team — is one of the most important hiring decisions you’ll make.
-Using Uxcel’s design-first testing tools helps you identify the best talent for the job.
+Using Uxcel’s design-first testing tools helps you identify the best UX designers for hire.
 You’ll save time and money while getting the highest quality feedback about your candidates.
 Focus your team’s time on screening only the best applicants, rather than pouring over hundreds of resumés and portfolios only to second-guess your decisions.

 With Uxcel’s verification process, you’ll know that the designers you’re considering hiring have a solid grasp of the skills you’re looking for.
 It takes the guesswork out of hiring, giving you actionable data and points of comparison between applicants.
 In the end, it makes your hiring process more effective, allowing you to find the best possible designers for your company.